Knowledge equity: Challenges

-Challenges to this notion includes who is involved in the discourse where knowledge is understood and accepted, how tacit and explicit knowledge interact and get integrated into the larger systems that value multiple perspectives, and difficulties expanding beyond cultural limitations on knowledge assumptions.
+Challenges to this notion includes who is involved in the discourse where knowledge is understood and accepted, how tacit and explicit knowledge interact and get integrated into the larger systems that value multiple perspectives, and difficulties expanding beyond language and cultural limitations on knowledge assumptions.
 The challenge for social movements to expand entrenched beliefs related to open and free knowledge in a politicized society involves social justice challenges in practice.

+Knowledge democracy

+In the context of knowledge equity, the idea of knowledge democracy promote the recognition and preservation of a diversity of knowledge systems, notably non-occidental ones.
+This idea is in opposition with the ethnocentric knowledge that can be created when one culture dominate the others.